Ransomware attackers aren’t hackers, they’re operators.

 Here’s the attack flow:

-Lateral Movement: using tools like Cobalt Strike, AnyDesk, or PsExec to move between systems, escalate privileges, and disable defences.
+Lateral Movement: using tools like Cobalt Strike, AnyDesk or PsExec to move through the network, gain higher access and shut down security controls.

 Attack Indicators